Tennessee Group Health Insurance & Employee Benefits Plans

-Tennessee Large Group Health Insurance Plans
+Tennessee Group Health Insurance for Small Business Employers

 More Tennesseans get their health insurance from their employer than from any other source.
 The next largest group gets coverage from TennCare, the state healthcare exchange.
 Many employers offer at least two options to their workers.

 Still, the share of the premium that employers pay has been dropping.
-However, large companies must comply with the affordability provisions of the Affordable Care Act, which stipulates that employees can’t be required to pay more than 9.12 percent of their gross income toward the cost of their coverage.
+However, large companies must comply with the affordability provisions of the Affordable Care Act, which stipulates that staff members can’t be required to pay more than 9.12 percent of their gross income toward the cost of their coverage.
 In addition to premium increases, employees pay higher deductibles in Tennessee than they did ten years ago, reflecting the national trend.

-High-deductible health plans are one method that employers are using in Tennessee and elsewhere to hold down the cost of health insurance, both for the company and the subscribers.
+High-deductible health plans are one method that employers are using in Tennessee and elsewhere to hold down the cost of healthcare insurance, both for the company and the subscribers.
 A high deductible plan must meet specific IRS guidelines to permit the subscriber to establish an HSA (health savings account).
 Other programs with high deductibles don’t qualify.

 In 2023, HSA contribution limits are $3,850 for an individual or $7,750 for a family, with an additional allowance for individuals over 55.
 Participants contribute pre-tax dollars to their HSA, and many receive contributions from their employers.
 The funds can pay for qualified medical expenses, and funds not used in the year contributed can roll over indefinitely.

-Tennessee Small Business Health Insurance Plans
+Tennessee Small Business Medical Insurance Plans

-Tennessee Employee Benefits Plans and Employee Benefits Packages
+Staff Provisions Plans and Employee Benefits Packages

 One of the most-wished-for benefits after health insurance is paid time off.
 The U.S. Department of Labor estimates that paid days off work (sick time, vacation days, personal days, and holiday pay) equals almost seven percent of total compensation.
 Other benefits add the equivalent of 23 percent of wages.
 Paid time off is not required in the U.S., although ten states require paid sick days (not Tennessee.)
 Nonetheless, the Bureau of Labor Statistics estimates that three-quarters of private industry employees (and virtually all public sector workers) have some paid vacation time, and 79 percent receive some paid holidays.

-We offer the following services to groups seeking group options:
+We offer the following group services options:

 No matter what regulatory changes may take place in the future, our comprehensive plans will ensure your continuing compliance with the minimum essential coverage.